25prabhu10/notes/docs/Languages/C-Sharp/ASP_NET/ASP_NET_Core.md

 1. Using SSL Locally: IIS
    - Check Enable SSL on Debug project property page
    - Configure MVC for SSLPort (44300 or greater)
-   - Add RequireHttps attribute/filter/etc.
+   - Add RequireHttps attribute/filter/etc...
    - Add `iisSettings.iisExpress.sslPort: 44329` to `launchSettings.json` file
    - If you have not already trusted it.
-You'll get an exception in the browser.
+You'll get an exception in the browser

    - **Added in 1.1:**
      - URL rewriting to HTTPS